g-nie/scribd-dl/README.rst

 Scribd-dl
 ===========
-Download document from Scribd in pdf format
+Download documents from Scribd in pdf format

 Installation
 ------------